 Murray Bridge Bunyip

-Murray Bridge is the largest town in the area, and one of the best things to do in Murray Bridge is visit the Murray Bridge bunyip.
+Murray Bridge is the largest regional city in the area, and one of the best things to do in Murray Bridge is visit the Murray Bridge bunyip.
 The bunyip is a mythological Aboriginal Dreamtime creature that’s half-man, half-fish, and is said to lurk in rivers and waterways.
 Young children were warned that swimming alone or fishing too greedily would attract the bunyip, teaching both water safety and respect for the river systems.
-These days, a colourful bunyip statue watches over the Murray River at Sturt Reserve in the town of Murray Bridge.
+These days, a colourful bunyip statue watches over the Murray River at Sturt Reserve in the regional city of Murray Bridge.
 It’s a beautiful and peaceful spot for a picnic.

 Murraylands Road Trips